Company Overview Company Overview

 • Agonist LAG-3 Antibody

-Immutep has developed the world’s first LAG-3 agonist antibody for autoimmune diseases, called IMP761, which acts upstream on activated T cells to target the root cause of self-antigen-specific T cell induced disease.
-This pre-clinical candidate is a potential game-changer in how autoimmune diseases are treated.
+Immutep has developed the world’s first LAG-3 agonist antibody for autoimmune diseases, called IMP761, which acts upstream on activated T cells to target the root cause of self-antigen-specific T cell induced disease and restore balance to the immune system.
+This clinical candidate is a potential game-changer in how autoimmune diseases are treated.

 • Depleting LAG-3 Antibody